 People will still have to take responsibility for their own actions and financial decisions, of course, but these offices -- and the Bureau at large -- will help to educate consumers on the consequences of those actions.

-For more information on financial matters, please see the links on the next page.
+For more information on financial matters, please see the links below.